-This command (available to all users) modifies port characteristics.
+SET port command (available to all users) DEFINE /CHANGE command to secure users, modifies port characteristics.
 All of the SET/DEFINE/CHANGE port commands accept a port list or ALL as a parameter.

 The DEFINE PORT command modifies port characteristics in the permanent database.
-These changes take effect the next time the port is logged in.
+This change take effect the next time the port is logged in.